AlphaBeta906/ROS2/src/docs/constitutions/2022-constitution.md

 <p>
 <b><span class="text-3xl font-bold">W</span>E</b>, the people of Solemania,

-<b>INSPIRED</b> by the different forms of patriotism alive in the history of Solemania, whom strives to fight for a free, and liberated Solemania;
+**INSPIRED** by the different forms of patriotism alive in the history of Solemania, whom strives to fight for a free, and liberated Solemania;
 <blockquote>
 by the indigenous communities among the Solemani archipelago whom resisted submission to the Daux;<br><br>